uwcsc/Unix-101/README.md

 Lets list the files in our current directory.
 To do this, we use the command called `ls`

- > :thought_balloon: `ls` Sounds kinda like "list".
+ > :speech_balloon: `ls` Sounds kinda like "list".
 Often times unix commands will be really short, like `rm` instead of "remove", this is so you have to type less).

 At this point, our terminal might look something like this (The specific files and folders you see will probably be different from mine):